Integrating curation into scientific publishing to train AI models: Results

-\subsection{NER}
+\subsubsection{NER}

-We evaluated the performance of two prominent biomedical language models, PubMedBERT and BioLinkBERT, in the context of the Named Entity Recognition (NER) task.
-We conducted a comparison between the base version (with 110 million parameters) and the large version (with 330 million parameters) of these models, followed by fine-tuning the pre-trained models for NER using the SourceData-NLP dataset.
+To illustrate the utility of the SourceData-NLP dataset, we evaluated the performance of two prominent biomedical pre-trained language models, PubMedBERT and BioLinkBERT, in the context of the NER task.
+We compared the base ($\sim110$ parameters) and large ($\sim330$ parameters) versions of these models.
+The models were fine-tuned on the SourceData-NLP dataset using a multi-class training approach, where a single model assigns mutually exclusive labels across all entity categories.
+Details on the fine-tuning procedure can be found in the Supplementary Material~\ref{methods:ner-finetuning}.

-In Sections~\ref{sec:multi-class} and~\ref{sec:single-class}, we discuss how the model's performance varies under multi-class training, where one model assigns mutually exclusive labels for all entity classes, and single-class training, which involves training separate models for binary classification of each entity category.
-Finally, in Section~\ref{sec:memo-vs-gen}, we analyze the model's memorization and generalization capabilities and explore how they are affected when introducing noise into the input data.